Trondheim Airport, Lade: World War II

 The site at Lade was traditionally farming land.
-During the late 19th century it was proposed used as a site for the Norwegian College of Agriculture, but was instead located at Ås.
+During the late 19th century it was proposed used as a site for the Norwegian College of Agriculture, but was instead located at Ås Municipality in Akershus county.
 Thus the area remained an agricultural area at the break-out of World War II in 1940.
 A Norwegian Simmonds Spartan school aircraft landed at the fields.
 Scheduled services to Trondheim started in 1937, when Norwegian Air Lines (DNL) started seaplane services out of the port at Ilsvika and the lake of Jonsvannet.

 During the German invasion of Norway on 9 April 1940, German pilot Feldwebel Nowak conducted an emergency landing with his Junkers Ju 52 on the fields at Lade.
 He secured the area and later that day seven more aircraft landed in the fields.
 Trondheim was a strategically important city as it hosted both a shipyard and a submarine pen, Dora 1, in addition to its strategic location for German aircraft to operate northwards as the Norwegian Campaign continued in Northern Norway.

 Værnes Air Station was in such a condition that it was unsuitable for the large German aircraft, such as the Junkers Ju 87 Stuka.
 Thus the Luftwaffe chose to use both the fields at Lade and the ice on Jonsvannet while Værnes was being upgraded.
 In April 1940 the Wehrmacht demanded that 500 men be made available immediately to build the airport, and 2000 men within short time.
 If the local authorities were not able to follow up, the German military threatened to lock down the city and shoot anyone attempting to leave.
 At Lade there was built a wooden runway, a partially wooden and partially concrete taxiway and some hangars.
 Later the runway was later rebuilt to concrete.
 The taxiways were often first built in wood and the later rebuilt to concrete.

 Aircraft stationed at Lade consisted for the most part of transporters and Stukas.
 In addition to serving as a stop-over for flights northwards, Lade was important for the defense of Trondheim and the submarine bases.
 This was organized as part of Jagdgruppe Drontheim of Jagdgeschwader 5 (JG5).
 The airport was bombed by the Royal Air Force's Beaufighters by the 248 and 235 Squadron in April 1942.
 As of 1943 Lade stationed the staff of IV/JG5 with their twelve Messerschmitt Bf 109G-2 aircraft and a detachment of 10/JG5 of five Bf 109G-6s.
 In an American attack of Dora on 24 July 1943, the winds caused the artificial smoke to cover Lade, but not Dora, allowing the Americans to see their target, but not allow the Germans to scramble their aircraft in defense.
 In 1944 and 1945 Lade was the base of staff for JG5 and IV/Zerstörergeschwader 26, as well as Messerschmitt Bf 110G from the latter.
 Transportgeschwader 5 had Ju 52s stationed at Lade during 1944.